realm/realm-java/rfcs/primitive_lists_api.md

 * Schemas can already be restrict using modules, making `<E extends RealmModel>` inaccurate anyway.
 * RealmCollection will have to contain optional methods no matter what, so adding them to RealmQuery doesn't break that pattern.
+* Would allow us to remove the requirement that people implements `RealmModel`, they could just use the `@RealmClass` annotation.

 **Disadvantages**
-* People can now accidentally try to save non-realm classes, which will not break before runtime (IntelliJ plugin might help here).
+* API gets a lot less type safe (IntelliJ plugin might help here).
 * `RealmQuery` will suddenly have a ton of new methods that will only work for primitive arrays (lint check?)